19hours/sg-statutes/Acts/Hostage-Taking Act.md

 (b) the treaty does not provide for the extradition of persons accused of or convicted of a relevant offence of that country,

-a notification in theGazetteunder section 4 of the Extradition Act (Cap.
-103) may be made applying that Act in relation to that country as if the treaty provided for the matter referred to in paragraph (b).
+a notification in theGazetteunder section 4 of the Extradition Act may be made applying that Act in relation to that country as if the treaty provided for the matter referred to in paragraph (b).

 (6) Where a notification referred to in subsection (5) is made, any limitation, condition, exception or qualification specified in any other notification made under section 4 of the Extradition Act, or in any Order in Council referred to in section 3 of that Act, in relation to that country shall, to the extent that it prevents the relevant offence from being considered an extradition crime in relation to that country, be disregarded in the application of that Act in relation to that country.